Enguerrand I of Ponthieu: Life

 Enguerrand was the son of Hugh I of Ponthieu and Gisela, daughter of Hugh Capet.
 In 1026–7, Enguerrand, using the title of count, endorsed a charter in the presence of King Robert II.
 He had holdings at Conteville, near Doullens, east of Abbeville, which might have been remnants of a Carolingian county.
 He held authority in Vimeu, having repelled an attack by Gilbert, Count of Brionne, inflicting significant losses on the Brionne forces.

 By the 1030s, Enguerrand had become a key figure among his influential neighbors, whose backing Duke Robert of Normandy was keen to gain before embarking on his pilgrimage to the Holy Land.
 His presence at Duke Robert’s court just before Robert's departure indicates his significant influence.
 By 1043, Enguerrand had invested time to groom and prepare his son, Hugh, as his successor.
 It is likely that Enguerrand also orchestrated Hugh's marriage to Bertha, the daughter of Guerinfridus, the castellan of Aumale, located on the upper River Bresle between Normandy and the Beauvaisis, thereby expanding the family's territorial holdings further south.

 Enguerrand died around 1045 and buried at Saint-Riquier France.

 Marriages and children

-Enguerrand married Adelaide, widow of Baudouin de Boulogne, daughter of Arnulf, Count of Holland, they had:
+Enguerrand married Adelina, widow of Baudouin de Boulogne, daughter of Arnulf, Count of Holland, they had: